fusioncharts/dev_centre_docs/chart-guide/standard-charts/bubble-and-xy-charts.md

 For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=scatter) page of scatter chart.

-A scatter chart for the above code looks like:
+A scatter chart looks like:

 {% embed_all standard-charts-bubble-and-xy-charts-example-1.js %}